claytonbrown/terraformExamples/aws/chrome-on-windows/README.md

 # Chrome On Windows (on AWS!)

-- Terraform Version: v0.12.13
+- Terraform Version: v1.3.6
-- AWS Provider Version: v2.43
+- AWS Provider Version: v4.47.0
-- Status: Script working as of 2020-01-07 (YYYY-MM-DD)
+- Status: Script working as of 2022-12-19 (YYYY-MM-DD)

-Curious how this script works?
-See a demo on YouTube [here](https://www.youtube.com/watch?v=mhqy-FDhDoc).

 ## What

-This terraform script sets up a Windows Server 2019 instance and automatically installs the Chrome browser using a PowerShell script borrowed from [here](https://medium.com/@uqualio/how-to-install-chrome-on-windows-with-powershell-290e7346271).
+This terraform script sets up a Windows Server 2022 instance and automatically installs the Chrome browser using a PowerShell script borrowed from [here](https://medium.com/@uqualio/how-to-install-chrome-on-windows-with-powershell-290e7346271).

 Once the script has run, it outputs login information, so that you can log into the newly created ECS instance using an RDP client.

 ## Why

 Sometimes, you just need a remote desktop session somewhere else.
 Maybe for testing connectivity or load times for a website or application.
 Why install Chrome?
-Because Internet Explorer on Windows Server 2019 is a pain to use!
+Because sometimes you just don't want to use Edge.

 ## How